SamyBencherif/gitwalk/README.md

 # GitWalk

-Let's go for a walk, through the history of an open source project.
+Let's go for a walk through the history of an open source project.

 GitWalk allows you to explore the history of a git repository and watch it unfold the same way the original developers did.